 - Object number

 - GS 250

-- Inscribed at the bottom of the left shoulder: 4/8 / Alberto Giacometti; on the rigtht shoulder: Susse fondeur Paris
+- inscribed and numbered at bottom of left shoulder: 4/8 / Alberto Giacometti; on rigtht shoulder: Susse fondeur Paris

 - Further information

 - ab 2002, Zürcher Kunstgesellschaft | Kunsthaus Zürich (Museum), Zürich, Leihgabe

 - ab 2002, Alberto Giacometti-Stiftung (Sammlung), Zürich, Geschenk